 Behr gifted us this semi-transparent stain and sealer and OMG wait until you see how great it looks!!!!
 I love that I didn’t have an extra step to seal the color in!
 I used a funnel to load my paint sprayer – if you have a tip to do this better let me know in the comments!
 I’m a bit messy!
 If you’ll mostly be painting pointed up, put the paint tube pointed to the back, and if you’re mostly painting with the sprayer pointed down point the tube toward the front of the container.

-Start Spraying to Stain Your Fence!
+Start Spraying the Fence Stain to Stain Your Fence!

 I show you in my Youtube video for this project in real time how fast and easy this process is!
 Be sure you test in an inconspicuous area or on cardboard before getting started.
 You’ll want to adjust the spray pattern before beginning to reduce your overspray.
 I got this set perfectly so I’m just covered one board at a time.
 The lack of overspray is pretty awesome!
 Keep the sprayer continually moving and I like to move in an up and down pattern, going back over each section once to ensure full coverage.